 The Latin American Research Review (LARR), the academic journal of the Latin American Studies Association, has been in continuous publication since 1965.
 LARR publishes original research and review essays on Latin America, the Caribbean, and Latina/Latino studies.
 It covers the social sciences and the humanities, including the fields of anthropology, economics, history, literature and cultural studies, political science, and sociology.
 The journal reviews and publishes papers in English, Spanish, and Portuguese.
 All papers, except for book and documentary film review essays, are subject to double-blind peer review.

-Beginning in 2017, LARR is open access and online-only at larrlasa.org.
-No subscription is needed to access new content.
+Since 2017, LARR has been published in open access and online-only format.
+No subscription is needed to access content published after 2017.
 Back content from 1965 to 2012 can be found on JSTOR.
 Content from 2003 to 2016 is available at Project Muse.
-Back content is available on the LASA website to LASA members.
+Back content through 2016 is available on the LASA website to LASA members.